 "...immersive theatre as you want it to be – involving, frightening, empowering and perception-changing."
 The Fine Times Recorder

 “A lesson in modern history, The Ice Road is a piece of theatre that will be hard to forget.
 It’s raw, honest and brutally good.”
 Weston Super Mum

-Ice Road, written by Sharon Clark (The Stick House, The Biting Point, Plow) and directed by Kate Hewitt (winner of the JMK Award; Far Away, Young Vic) features tattoo animation by Limbic Cinema (The Stick House, Glastonbury Festival, Roni Size New Forms Tour, In Between Time - Dawn), animation by Aardman Animations, film by Jack Offord (The Stick House, Bristol Old Vic, Liverpool Everyman & Playhouse) and an original score by Timothy X Atack (Sleepdogs).
-The show is designed by award-winning Conor Murphy (The Stick House, Royal Opera House, Royal Swedish Opera), with lighting by Ben Pacey (The Stick House) and creative technology by Tom Metcalfe.
+Ice Road, written by Sharon Clark (The Stick House, The Biting Point, Plow) and directed by Kate Hewitt (winner of the JMK Award; Far Away, Young Vic) featured tattoo animation by Limbic Cinema (The Stick House, Glastonbury Festival, Roni Size New Forms Tour, In Between Time - Dawn), animation by Aardman Animations, film by Jack Offord (The Stick House, Bristol Old Vic, Liverpool Everyman & Playhouse) and an original score by Timothy X Atack (Sleepdogs).
+The show was designed by award-winning Conor Murphy (The Stick House, Royal Opera House, Royal Swedish Opera), with lighting by Ben Pacey (The Stick House) and creative technology by Tom Metcalfe.

-Jacob’s Wells Baths, Bristol, BS8 1DZ
+Ice Road took place at Jacob’s Wells Baths, Bristol, BS8 1DZ